 One idea would be to plan your day around when the internet will be used the most and try to schedule tasks that require the most bandwidth for quieter hours.

-If you need to make video calls or upload large files, try to do so when the kids are distracted offline, and if your kids, housemates or partners love online gaming, ask if they are happy to limit that to outside office hours.
+If you need to make video calls or upload large files, try to do so when the kids are distracted offline, and if your kids, housemates or partners love online gaming, ask them to limit that to outside office hours.

 If there’s no chance of getting your family or those you live with offline, then at least reduce the amount of high-definition streaming they’re doing.